DaveParillo/cisc187-assignments/lab28-sorting/README.md

 total execution time in milliseconds.
-You must apply your understanding of the general properties of the algorithms (and in some cases of the code used to implement them) to determine which algorithm is associated with each button.
+You must apply your understanding of the general properties of the algorithms (and in some cases of the code used to implement them) to determine which algorithm is associated with each sort option.

 A secondary objective of this lab is for you to gain experience writing a concise, but complete analysis of a system.